AMReX-Astro/Castro/sphinx_docs/source/CastroInputs.rst

    amr.max_grid_size criterion.
 The rest of the gridding procedure described below will not occur if amr.regrid_file is set.

--  : radius of additional tagging
+-  amr.n_error_buf: radius of additional tagging
    around already tagged cells (Integer :math:`\geq 0`; default: 1)

--  : maximum size of a grid in any direction (Integer :math:`> 0`; default: 128 (2-d), 32 (3-d))
+-  amr.max_grid_size: maximum size of a grid in any direction (Integer :math:`> 0`; default: 128 (2-d), 32 (3-d))

    Note: amr.max_grid_size must be even, and a multiple of amr.blocking_factor at every level.

--  : grid size must be a multiple of this
-   (Integer :math:`> 0`; default: 2)
+-  amr.blocking_factor: grid size must be a multiple of this (Integer :math:`> 0`; default: 2)

    Note: amr.blocking_factor at every level must be a power of